 If you’re not crazy about wearing false lashes then there is another solution!
 Curling your natural lashes before mascara with an eyelash curler is a great way to open up the eye.
 This is true for all shapes but especially if you have hooded eyes.
 Curling your lashes will maximise their length as well.

 A little trick is to gently warm the eyelash curlers with your hairdryer.
 This gives the lashes more staying power and will curl them better than using them without heat.
 Avoid getting them too hot, because you could burn the delicate skin area and potentially damage your lashes.

 I use Surratt Relevée Eyelash curlers and I have found them to be the best.
 They are a little on the expensive side but well worth the investment.
 Otherwise you can get eyelash curlers from Amazon or on the High Street, which work well.

 That completes my tips for opening up a hooded eye.
 I hope you enjoyed them.
-Sharing my tips on how to maximise your natural beauty from the inside out is what I love.
+Sharing my tips on how to maximise your natural beauty from the inside out is what I love and sharing all things natural grey hair.
 Life is all about sharing right?
 Follow me on all my social medias from Instagram to Pinterest and join in the conversations.